tmaritz/tmaritz.com/README.md

 Welcome to my site: [tmaritz.com](tmaritz.com)

+It's basically a landing page at this point, I may update it in future!

-This repo should not be edited manually.
-It is managed by a private Hugo repo.
+This repo should not be edited manually as it is managed by a private Hugo repo.